JorgeMHC/session-feedback-service/README.md

 The migrations will create 3 tables as shown in the diagram<br />
 ![alt text](db/schema.png "Description goes here")

+The table feedbacks contains 3 indexes:
+  * Composite index on user_id and session_id.
-The table feedbacks contains 2 indexes, one composite index on user_id and session_id and one unique index for created_at.
+  * Composite index on rating and created_at.
+  * Unique index for created_at.

 ## How to run the tests